Mass Rapid Transit (Singapore): Ticketing

-The SimplyGo ABT system, accepts bank cards, mobile wallets and proprietary cards issued by EZ-Link and NETS.
-The legacy card-based system, that utilises the EZ-Link and NETS flashpay cards, on the Symphony for e-Payments (SeP), remains usable beyond 1 June 2024, after the government agreed to spend an extra $40 million for their continued use.
-The EZ-Link and NETS flashpay cards had entered into service in 2009, and replaced the FeliCa EZ-Link card.
-The FeliCa EZ-Link card, had in turn replaced the magnetic Transitlink farecard in 2002.
+The SimplyGo ABT system accepts bank cards, mobile wallets and proprietary cards issued by EZ-Link and NETS.
+The legacy card-based system, which utilises the EZ-Link and NETS flashpay cards on the Symphony for e-Payments (SeP), remains usable beyond 1 June 2024, after the government agreed to spend an extra $40 million for their continued use.
+The EZ-Link and NETS flashpay cards had entered into service in 2009 to replace the FeliCa EZ-Link card. which in turn had replaced the magnetic Transitlink farecard in 2002.

-ABT using bank cards and mobile wallets, has eliminated the need for top-ups.
-The stored value cards using card-based, or cloud-based accounts, and issued by NETS and EZ-Link, may be purchased at the ticketing offices or merchant outlets, for immediate use.
-The stored value cards could be topped up from the user's primary accounts (such as bank deposits or credit facilities), via their respective mobile applications, or other options under the terms of use.
+ABT using bank cards and mobile wallets has eliminated the need for top-ups.
+The stored value cards, which use card-based or cloud-based accounts and are issued by NETS and EZ-Link, may be purchased at the ticketing offices or merchant outlets for immediate use.
+They can be topped up from the user's primary accounts (such as bank deposits or credit facilities) via their respective mobile applications, or other options under the terms of use.
 Additional credit of a predetermined value may also be automatically credited into the card when the card value runs low via an automatic recharge service provided by Interbank GIRO or credit card.
 An Adult Monthly Travel Card for unlimited travel on MRT, LRT, and buses may also be purchased and is non-transferable.

-In 2017, TransitLink became the first public transport provider in Southeast Asia to accept contactless bank cards and the use of mobile wallets such as Apple Pay, Google Pay and Samsung Pay.
+In 2017, TransitLink became the first public transport provider in Southeast Asia to accept contactless bank cards and the use of mobile wallets such as Apple Pay, Google Wallet and Samsung Pay.
 The system, named SimplyGo, allows commuters to tap their contactless debit or credit cards, or smartphones/smart watches to pay for fares on the MRT, LRT and Bus network.
 The SimplyGo and NETS Prepaid cards were added to the system and made available to the public since 2021.

 The Standard Ticket contactless smart card for single or return journeys, has been phased out completely since March 2022.
-It was subject to a system of deposits and surcharges: A S$0.10 deposit was levied on top of the fare to be paid.
+It was subject to a system of deposits and surcharges: a S$0.10 deposit was levied on top of the fare to be paid.
 The deposit would be automatically refunded through an offset of the fare to be paid for the third journey on the same ticket while an additional discount of S$0.10 would be given for the sixth journey on the same ticket.
 No refund of the deposit would be provided if the card was used for fewer than 3 journeys.
 The ticket could be used for the purchase of single or return journeys to and from pre-selected stations up to a maximum of six journeys over 30 days.
-Fares for the Standard Ticket were always higher than those charged for the stored-valued CEPAS (EZ-Link and NETS FlashPay) cards for the same distance traveled.
-The ticket could be retained by the user after each journey and does not need to be returned.
+Fares for the Standard Ticket were always higher than those charged for the stored-valued CEPAS (EZ-Link and NETS FlashPay) cards for the same distance travelled.
+The ticket could be retained by the user after each journey and did not need to be returned.